typesupply/lasermeasure/source/documentation/index.md

 # To Do

-- width x height strings need to be rounded to ints
-- annoying edge case where a segment is not hit with the segment test but is hit with the point to point test.
+- annoying edge case where a segment is not hit with the segment test but is hit with the point to point test. maybe pre-disqualify (point1, point2)?
 - optimize findAdjacentValues
 - should the value used in `selector.segmentStrokeHitByPoint_` vary with the zoom level?
 - use italic angle for vertical ray?